The Commercial HVAC Enterprise Software Stack ($25,000–75,000+/mo)

 - Regulatory exposure: FMCSA ELD requirements, OSHA compliance, state contractor licensing, equipment inspection certifications

-If your operation is predominantly residential and you are below $10M, the mid-market residential stack or large residential stack is the more appropriate reference.
-The commercial stack's estimating, ELD compliance, and project management infrastructure is purpose-built for commercial work and adds unnecessary complexity to purely residential operations.
+If your operation is predominantly residential and below $10M, the mid-market residential stack or large residential stack is the more appropriate reference.
+The commercial stack's estimating, ELD compliance, and project management infrastructure adds unnecessary complexity to purely residential operations.

 Stack Summary and Monthly Costs